malach-it/boruta-server/README.md

 ![logo-yellow](images/logo-yellow.png)

-Boruta is a standalone authorization server implementing OAuth 2.0 and Openid Connect specifications.
-It provides administration tools and a customizable identity provider out of the box to manage authorization, but also a gateway to apply access rules to incoming traffic.
+boruta is a standalone authorization server aims to implement OAuth 2.0 and Openid Connect up to decentralized identity specifications.
+It provides administration tools and a customizable identity provider out of the box to manage authorization, but also an experimental gateway to apply access rules to incoming traffic.

 ## Status

-This server is on an ongoing beta stage.
-Developments are moving fast on master then are keen to be less stable.
-Tagged versions are said to be more stable and sanity tested.

-## Documentation

-The documentation of boruta server is available [here](https://boruta-developers.malach.it/docs/intro) it provides insights about its usage.
+boruta is currently in an __open beta phase__, allowing users to explore its features, provide feedback, and contribute to its development.
+While the software is stable for general testing, it may not yet fully meet all production use case requirements, and updates may include breaking changes.
+Users are encouraged to report issues and suggest improvements and to exercise caution when deploying the software, please read the [General Terms and Conditions](GENERAL_TERMS_AND_CONDITIONS.md).

 ## Implemented specifications and certification